-- 2 Although earthquakes are not explicitly a climate hazard, climate change could potentially cause them to - 3 become more destructive because of an increased risk of liquefaction-the process by which semi- - saturated or saturated sediment loses structural competency under intense shaking (USGS, n.d.-b).
-4 - 5 Rising groundwater associated with sea level rise can increase the amount of saturated sediment and the - risk of liquefaction.
-This is especially concerning in Alameda where substantial portions of the city are 6 - 7 built on relatively loose fill material that is highly susceptible to liquefaction.
-Figure 4-5 shows the - 8 liquefaction hazard in the Alameda area as defined by the U.S. Geological Survey (USGS, n.d.-b).
+Although earthquakes are not explicitly a climate hazard, climate change could potentially cause them to become more destructive because of an increased risk of liquefaction-the process by which semisaturated or saturated sediment loses structural competency under intense shaking (USGS, n.d.-b).
+Lack of earthquake preparation can also contribute to climate change-buildings that are not retrofitted to seismic standards require greater materials to rebuild, which produces significant GHG emissions.
+Rising groundwater associated with sea level rise can increase the amount of saturated sediment and the risk of liquefaction.
+This is especially concerning in Alameda where substantial portions of the city are built on relatively loose fill material that is highly susceptible to liquefaction.
+Figure 4-5 shows the liquefaction hazard in the Alameda area as defined by the U.S. Geological Survey (USGS, n.d.-b).